 If you love a boat ride, then the hour-long ferry that travels down the Providence River will probably be the most scenic for you.
 It's most definitely the most laidback, offering the opportunity to leave the car behind and explore the adorable seaside city stress-free.
 As a bonus, there's a bar on board.

-The Rhode Island Department of Transportation (RIDOT) has contracted with Seastreak to offer this ferry service between Providence and Newport.
-The Providence-Newport ferry operates seven days a week, including holidays, from late May through Columbus Day in October during the Ocean State's busy summer and early fall tourism season.
+The Rhode Island Department of Transportation (RIDOT) has contracted with Seastreak to offer this ferry service, running seven days a week, including holidays, from late May through Columbus Day in October, during the Ocean State's peak tourism season.

-The ferry docks at the Seastreak Ferry Terminal in Providence, located at 25 India Street.
-Free parking for 120 cars is available on-site.
-RIPTA offers a complimentary shuttle bus to the ferry terminal from pick-up stops at the Providence Convention Center, Kennedy Plaza (Stop X) and Providence Station.
-Shuttle buses also meet the ferry at the terminal 5 minutes after the boat docks to take passengers to downtown Providence.
-Check the detailed shuttle schedule to be sure you are at your stop on time to make it to the boat.
+The ferry, which is handicap accessible, docks at the Seastreak Ferry Terminal in Providence, located at 25 India Street.
+Free parking is available for 120 cars.
+RIPTA offers a complimentary shuttle bus to the ferry terminal from pick-up stops at the Providence Convention Center, Kennedy Plaza, and Providence Station.
+The ferry docks in Newport at Perrotti Park, a short walk from the Gateway Visitors Center, from which tour buses depart regularly.